elusive/elusive/README.md

 Hello, I am john gilliland.
 A software developer [[resume](https://johng.info/resume)] from Kentucky now residing in beautiful Colorado.

-I work mostly in the Microsoft stack but I enjoy nodejs, react, angular, and learning infosec as well.
+I work mostly in the Microsoft stack but I enjoy typescript, golang, and learning infosec as well.
 I have a variety of code projects here, though most are only partially complete due to the demands of being a full time engineer.

 ## Links